etiennestuder/gradle-jooq-plugin/README.md

 + Removing the implicit task dependency between the compile task and the jOOQ source generation task: [here](example/remove_task_dependency).
 + Using a custom generator strategy defined in the same Gradle project: [here](example/use_custom_generator).
 + Running on JDK 9 and higher with all JAXB dependencies already added by the plugin: [here](example/run_jdk9).
++ Running on JDK 11 and higher with manual addition of the annotation API: [here](example/run_jdk11).
 + Configuring the jOOQ code generation via Gradle Kotlin DSL: [here](example/use_kotlin_dsl).

 # Changelog